aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 [Create Laravel Project With Multiple Redis Stores](https://aregsar.com/blog/2020/create-laravel-project-with-multiple-redis-stores)

-In this article I will show you how to setup the PHP REDIS driver so that your Laravel Project will be able to connect to Redis servers using the officially recommended configuration
+In this article I will show you how to setup the PHP REDIS driver so that your Laravel Project will be able to connect to Redis servers using the officially recommended configuration.

 ## Prerequisites

 You must have PHP and PECL installed.
-The MacOS Hombrew PHP installation installs PECL as well.
+When you install PHP on MacOS via Homebrew, PECL will be included.

 On Ubuntu you need to install PECL separately using apt package manager.
-You can find Ubuntu install instructions and link to instructions for connecting to the DigitalOcean redis cluster at the end of the article.
+You can find PECL installation instructions for Ubuntu at the end of the article.

 > You might find the redis-cli cli docs at `https://redis.io/topics/rediscli` useful for working with Redis.
 Alternatively Medis `http://getmedis.com/` app and `https://tableplus.com/blog/2018/06/best-redis-gui-client-tableplus.html` are nice GUI redis clients for working with redis data.

 ## Default Redis driver in Laravel 7

-As of Laravel 7 the framework comes preconfigured to use the phpredis driver instead of the old predis driver.
+As of Laravel 7 the framework comes preconfigured to use the `phpredis` driver instead of the old `predis` driver.

+> Note: `phpredis` is a PHP extension installed using PECL whereas `predis` is a Composer package installed using Composer.

-The Laravel docs suggest that future versions of the framework may not support predis because the package does not seem to be maintained any longer.
+The Laravel docs suggest that future versions of the framework may not support `predis` because the package does not seem to be maintained any longer.

-If you still prefer to use the old predis driver you can do so by first installing the predis package via composer:
+If you still prefer to use the old `predis` driver you can do so by first installing the predis package via composer:
 `composer install predis/predis`

-Then changing the default Laravel setting defined in `config/redis.php` from `'client' => 'phpredis'` to `'client' => 'predis'`
+Then change the default Laravel setting defined in `config/redis.php` from `'client' => 'phpredis'` to `'client' => 'predis'`.

-One advantage of using the default `phpredis` client is that is a native php extension which performs much better under heavy loads.
+One advantage of using the preconfigured `phpredis` client is that it is a native php extension which performs much better under heavy loads.

-To use the default `phpredis` client you need to perform the additional step of installing the `phpredis` php extension.
+To use the preconfigured `phpredis` client you need to perform the additional step of installing the `phpredis` php extension using PECL.

 The steps to do so for MacOS and Ubuntu are detailed below

 ## Install Php Redis extension on MacOS